eyal113/kontronik-bluetooth/README.md

 more information can be found on the AT command documetation by BlueRadios

-## How to use
-* Connect the 5-pin JST connector to the ESC
-* power up the ESC
-* Search for KONTRONIKBT bluetooth device on your phone
-* The code for binding is 1234
-* Now you can use the Adroid/Iphone application

 ### Hardware Required

 The code can be run on any development board, that is based on the Espressif ESP32 SoC with classic Bluetooth capabilities.
 The board can be connected to a computer with a single USB cable for flashing and monitoring.
-In my case I choosed the ESP32 D1 mini board as this was the smallest option.
+I choosed the ESP32 D1 mini board as this was the smallest option.

 <p align="center"><img src="./images/esp32-d1-board.png" width="300"><br>
   <i>ESP32 D1 Mini</i><br><br></p>